zbeekman/.github/SECURITY.md

   ## Changes to this Security Policy

-  Changes made to this security policy will take effect *no sooner than* __50 days__ after publication on the master branch of this repository.
+  Changes made to this security policy will take effect *no sooner than* __50 days__ after publication on the [master branch of this repository].

+[master branch of this repository]: ../../tree/master/